heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-29-asynchronous-powershell-scripter.md

 ---
 layout: project
 title: Asynchronous PowerShell Scripter
-description: Just another PowerShell scripter tool built in .NET C# and WPF to simply manages the PowerShell scripts, or to run the script asynchronously and also as a tool to learn PowerShell programming.
+description: Just another PowerShell scripter tool written in .NET C# and WPF to simply manages the PowerShell scripts, or to run the script asynchronously and also as a tool to learn PowerShell programming.
 keywords: c# programming, asynchronous powershell scripter, learn powershell, manage powershell preset scripts, powershell scripts, execute powershell asynchronously
 tags: [C#, WPF, PowerShell, Project, Open Source]
 comments: true
 ---

-Asynchronous PowerShell Scripter is just another PowerShell scripter tool made in .NET C# and **WPF** for executing PowerShell script **asynchronously** and has the abilities to:-
+Asynchronous PowerShell Scripter is just another PowerShell scripter tool made in .NET C# and WPF for executing PowerShell script **asynchronously** and has the abilities to:-

 - save new or remove PowerShell preset scripts.
 - import PowerShell script file directly.